Sojitz Corporation

 Systems

-Sojitz’s president is the chief executive officer heading the company’s environmental initiatives, while the GM of the Corporate Sustainability Office is responsible for the operations of Sojitz’s EMS as the lead environmental management officer of the company.
-The GM of the Corporate Sustainability Office promotes the EMS by seeking participation from all employees and in cooperation with the relevant staff in each business division and other designated environmental managers.
+Sojitz’s president is the chief executive officer heading the company’s environmental initiatives, while the GM of the Corporate Sustainability Dept. is responsible for the operations of Sojitz’s EMS as the lead environmental management officer of the company.
+The GM of the Corporate Sustainability Dept. promotes the EMS by seeking participation from all employees and in cooperation with the relevant staff in each business division and other designated environmental managers.

 Through this system, we aim to comply with environmental laws and regulations, prevent environmental risks including those related to climate change, and promote environmentally friendly business practices.
 In addition, we establish and manage environmental goals by first setting targets related to environmental risk prevention, environmentally friendly businesses, energy and resource conservation, CO2 emission reduction, and other climate change-related risks.
 We also implement a PDCA cycle to evaluate and analyze our progress and ensure that we achieve the targets we set.